Lifestyle to Support Mental Health

 Decades of research have firmly established the positive contribution of having social support and physical health, mental health, and longevity.

 It has been consistently demonstrated that people with limited social support experience poorer outcomes in both physical and mental health.
-This issue was highlighted in the U.S. Surgeon General’s 2023 advisory on loneliness and isolation that notes, “ loneliness and isolation increase the risk for individuals to develop mental health challenges in their lives, and lacking connection can increase the risk for premature death to levels comparable to smoking daily.”
+This issue was highlighted in the U.S. Surgeon General’s 2023 advisory on loneliness and isolation which notes, “loneliness and isolation increase the risk for individuals to develop mental health challenges in their lives, and lacking connection can increase the risk for premature death to levels comparable to smoking daily.”

-The benefit of social connectcion can be seen in the pivotal role that psychosocial rehabilitation interventions play to enhance func¬tion and alleviate symptoms in conditions such as bipolar disorder and schizophrenia.
+The benefit of social connection can be seen in the pivotal role that psychosocial rehabilitation interventions play in enhancing function and alleviating symptoms in conditions such as bipolar disorder and schizophrenia.

 While the mechanisms through which social connections enhance mental health are not completely understood, it is known that social connections affect neurobiological pathways and psychological resilience.
 Social connection may also help buffer the impacts of stress by providing active coping mechanisms and emotional support.
 The positive feelings associated with social connection, such as a sense of belonging, security and self-worth, foster better stress responses.